Jay-Karia/pigment-ts/README.md

 - **Color Conversion:** Convert colors between HEX, RGB, HSL, HSLA, RGBA and Tailwind CSS formats.
 - **Color Manipulation:** Lighten or darken a color by a specified percentage.
 - **Random Color Generation:** Generate random colors in HEX, RGB, HSL, or Tailwind CSS format.
-- **Opacity Manipulation:** Set the opacity of color in any format.
+- **Opacity Control:** Sets the opacity of color in any format.
+- **Blend Colors:** Blends two colors in any format together in a specified ratio.

 More features coming soon!